pytorch/audio/README.md

 -----------

 With torchaudio being a machine learning library and built on top of PyTorch, torchaudio is standardized around the following naming conventions.
-In particular, tensors are assumed to have channel as the first dimension and time as the last dimension (when applicable).
+Tensors are assumed to have channel as the first dimension and time as the last dimension (when applicable).
 This makes it consistent with PyTorch's dimensions.
 For size names, the prefix `n_` is used (e.g. "a tensor of size (`n_freq`, `n_mel`)") whereas dimension names do not have this prefix (e.g. "a tensor of